DylanSuniaga/black_scholes_under_regime_instability/README.md

 - changes in risk premia embedded in option prices

 ### Practical implication
-- BS Greeks and constant-σ pricing are most reliable in stable regimes.
-- During stress regimes, regime-aware risk controls and alternative dynamics (stochastic volatility / jumps) are justified.
+Black–Scholes is a good guideline and mapping to the markets, but one must be cautious during high-volatility regimes.
+BS Greeks and constant-σ pricing are most reliable in stable regimes, where the model serves as a useful local approximation.
+During stress regimes, regime-aware risk controls and alternative dynamics (stochastic volatility / jumps) are justified.
+The failures documented here are conditional on regime, not universal: the model's utility depends on recognizing when its assumptions hold and when they break down.

 ---